freesuraj/freesuraj.github.io/cv/index.markdown

 ## Summary

 A senior iOS engineer with 8 years of experience in objective-c and 4+ years of experience in swift programming language.
-I am currently based in Sydney.
+I am currently based in Melbourne, Australia.
 I am passionate about programming and making mundane jobs more exciting.
 I believe in working smart and creating a scalable, reusable modules.
 I have open sourced several projects on GitHub.
 I am looking for opportunties in Sydney or Melbourne as senior iOS developer or as a mobile team lead.
 I am also interested in working remotely for projects, specially if they are related to iOT or machine learning.

 ## Tools and tricks:
 * iOS: Swift and Objective-C